 Male or Female Pattern Baldness

-Male Pattern Baldness is a genetic disease where the byproduct of Testosterone called Dihytestostrone starves the hair follicle and does not let it have nourishment.
+Male Pattern Baldness and Female Pattern Hair Loss are genetic conditions where Dihydrotestosterone starves the hair follicles, preventing them from receiving adequate nourishment.
 With the high level of DHT in the body, the hair that regrows grows thin and weak and eventually leads to hair loss.

 - Thick hair: Thick hair is difficult to brush, and while showering, they will lose more hair than the average person.
 It is because they have more hair on their head than others.